Are you a Coinbase Pro user looking to file your crypto taxes?

 In this guide, we’ll share the basics of how cryptocurrency is taxed and break down a simple 3-step process to help you report your Coinbase Pro taxes to the IRS.

-In 2015, Coinbase decided to start a new platform for dedicated crypto traders.
+In 2015, Coinbase started a new platform for dedicated crypto traders.
 The platform was originally called GDAX, but changed its name to Coinbase Pro in 2018.
+The platform offered users advanced options to trade cryptocurrencies and low trading fees.

 To understand how much you’ll be paying in taxes on your Coinbase Pro transactions, let’s review the basics of cryptocurrency taxes.